A Few Good Men movie cast: Tom Cruise, Jack Nicholson, Demi Moore, Kevin Bacon, Kevin Pollak, Kiefer Sutherland

 This is not your regular legal drama, things are tenser than usual as officers in charge of the state are on trial and a high-ranking officer has been accused of ordering an extra-judicial punishment on a subordinate.
 The writing is the main hero of the movie as it delivers the pauses and paces on cue.
 We have to thank Aaron Sorkin and William Goldman for that.

 The performances are top-notch, while Tom Cruise downplays the seriousness and the added frustration of it all, Nicholson knocks it out of the park as usual.
-A no-brainer here for those of you who have watched it, the trial sequences will make you keep at the edge of your seats.
+A no-brainer here for those of you who have watched it, the trial sequences will keep you at the edge of your seats.

 Hollywood Rewind: 50/50 | Begin Again | Brooklyn | Drive | Chocolat | Batman Begins | 10 Things I Hate About You | The Departed | Freedom Writers | Pretty Woman | Dan in Real Life | Jurassic Park | Tangled | Meet Joe Black | Monster’s Ball | Eternal Sunshine of the Spotless Mind | You’ve Got Mail | Half Nelson | Fight Club | Doubt | American Psycho | Julie and Julia | Forrest Gump | The Silence of the Lambs | Finding Neverland | Roman Holiday| American History X | Tropic Thunder | Before Sunrise | Scent of a Woman | Finding Forrester | Sixteen Candles